riverloopsec/killerbee/README.md

 REQUIRED HARDWARE
 ================
 The KillerBee framework is being expanded to support multiple devices.
-Currently there is support for the River Loop ApiMote, Atmel RZ RAVEN USB Stick, MoteIV Tmote Sky, TelosB mote, and Sewino Sniffer.
+Currently there is support for River Loop Security's ApiMote, Atmel RZ RAVEN USB Stick, MoteIV Tmote Sky, TelosB mote, and Sewino Sniffer.

 Support for Freaklab's Freakduino with added hardware